vyos/vyos-documentation/docs/quick-start.rst

 <https://wiki.nftables.org/wiki-nftables/index.php/Netfilter_hooks>`_
 and allows for more granular control over the packet filtering process.

-.. note:: Documentation for most of the new firewall CLI can be found in the :ref:`firewall` chapter.The legacy firewall is still available for versions before ``1.4-rolling-202308040557`` and can be found in the :ref:`firewall-legacy` chapter.
-The examples in this section use the new configuration.

 The firewall begins with the base ``filter`` tables you define for each of the ``forward``, ``input``, and ``output`` Netfiter hooks.
 Each of these tables is populated with rules that are processed in order and can jump to other chains